JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/DocumentLogRegClassifier.md

 {%- capture approach_description -%}
 Trains a model to classify documents with a Logarithmic Regression algorithm.
 Training data requires columns for text and their label.
 The result is a trained DocumentLogRegClassifierModel.

+Parameters:

+- `maxIter`: Maximum number of iterations.

+- `tol`: Convergence tolerance after each iteration.

+- `setLabels`: Sets array to output the label in the original form.

+- `setVectorizationModel`: Sets a path to the classification model if it has been already trained.

+- `setClassificationModel`: Sets a path to the the classification model if it has been already trained.

 {%- endcapture -%}

 {%- capture approach_input_anno -%}